William Joyce: Still Shining

 “For storytellers our illusions are our armor.” – William Joyce

 In 2010, his radiant light of a daughter, Mary Katherine, died of an inoperable brain tumor.
 It was a crushing blow for Bill.
 She was only 18.
-Mary Katherine’s magic now lives on in his Guardians of Childhood books.
+Mary Katherine’s magic now lives on in some of the illustrations he created for his Guardians of Childhood books.

 “The tragedies that I’ve been through and the losses that I’ve experienced have all shown up in the Guardians novels, and even in my picture books, in subtle ways.
 In my stories there is a sense that there will always be losses in life, but you power through them.
 If you lose something that you love, the memory of that love will sustain you and never die.”

-Liz appeared as characters in almost all of his books.
+Liz appeared as characters in many of his books.
 In his picture book and film, The Fantastic Flying Books of Mr. Morris Lessmore she materializes as a lovely lady being pulled across the sky by a cluster of flying books.
-She understands all Morris needs to give his life meaning is a good story.
-It seems prophetic that the book she sends him is opened to a page with Humpty Dumpty on it.
+She understands that all Morris needs to give his life meaning is a good story.
+It seems prophetic that the book she sends to Morris is opened to a page with Humpty Dumpty on it.
 For so many years Bill looked to his beloved Liz to provide life’s answers.
 The thought of losing her must have felt like an irreparable “great fall.”

 Without his creativity, who knows where Bill would be today.
 He seems to be tapping into something from above when bringing his inner impulses to light.